-With more than 5% of the Belizean population vaccinated, the dual Caribbean and Central American nations seemingly get safer by the day.
+With more than 5% of the eligible Belizean population vaccinated, the dually Caribbean and Central American nation seemingly get safer by the day.
 Now, vaccination of the tourism has commenced as of March 30, as Phase 2C in Belize’s 5-Phased Vaccine Roll-Out Programme.
 Dr. Natalia Largaespada Beer, Technical Advisor at the Ministry of Health and Wellness, informed the Belize Tourism Board that 8,000 doses of the AstraZeneca vaccine are being made available for the tourism sector.
 Consequently, the campaign will initially target frontline workers considered to be at high risk.
 For this reason, those that are 40 years and older will receive the first dose of the AstraZeneca Vaccine.

 Recently, the Ministry of Tourism & Diaspora Relations and the BTB conducted a survey among industry stakeholders to determine the number of persons inclined to accept the vaccine.
 All in all, 87% of the respondents stated that they were interested in taking the vaccine.
 The vaccination for tourism workers is part of the second phase of the government-run inoculation program which kick-started on March 1, 2021, the inoculation of medical workers.